-McNeely, a Democrat, was the representative for Illinois's 9th congressional district from 1869 to 1873.
+McNeely was the representative for Illinois’s 9th congressional district and was a Democrat.
+He served from 1869 to 1873.

 From Mar 1869 to Mar 1873, McNeely missed 303 of 1,150 roll call votes, which is 26.3%.
 This is on par with the median of 24.6% among the lifetime records of representatives serving in Mar 1873.
 The chart below reports missed votes over time.

 |Dec 1869-Feb 1870||71||9||12.7%||35th|